Total Loss in Car Insurance: How It’s Decided and Paid

 • Receiving payment once the paperwork is complete

-What to check before accepting payment
+What to review before accepting a settlement

 • Confirm the vehicle details in the valuation are correct